Confederated Tribes of the Umatilla Indian Reservation: Economy

 The tribe have been working for nearly three decades since the late twentieth century to restore fish habitats and runs of the Umatilla and Grande Ronde rivers.
 It is buying back land in watersheds of the Umatilla on its reservation, to preserve habitat.

 In the early 1980s, under the tribe's leadership, salmon were reintroduced in the Umatilla River.
 The tribe, along with the state of Oregon, operate egg-taking, spawning, and other propagation facilities that are helping restore salmon runs.
 In 1984, the first fall Chinook salmon in some 70 years returned to the Umatilla River.
 As a member of the Columbia River Inter-Tribal Fish Commission, the CTUIR also shares management of the Columbia, Snake, Walla Walla, Tucannon, John Day, and Imnaha river basins.
 "In recent times, tribal fisheries have occurred only on the Umatilla and Columbia rivers."

 The Confederated Tribes opened the Wildhorse Resort & Casino, which now has a hotel and seven restaurants, located four miles east of Pendleton.
 It also has a golf course.
 The Wildhorse Casino opened in 1995.
 The revenues generated from gaming have multiplied the tribe's budget by sevenfold, making money available for health, education, housing and economic development.
 Unemployment on the reservation has been cut by half.
 Several hundred people work at the resort, and 300 work for the tribe's Cayuse Technologies, which opened in 2006 to provide services in software development, a call center, and word processing.

 The CTUIR publishes the monthly newspaper, Confederated Umatilla Journal.
 It also operates a radio station: KCUW.

+The CTUIR is one of several tribal governments in the northwestern United States to offer free bus service on its reservation.